3-hydroxybenzoate 2-monooxygenase

-The 3 substrates of this enzyme are 3-hydroxybenzoate, an electron acceptor AH_{2}, and O_{2}, whereas its 3 products are 2,3-dihydroxybenzoate, the reduction product A, and H_{2}O.
+The three substrates of this enzyme are 3-hydroxybenzoic acid, a reduced electron acceptor, and oxygen.
+Its products are 2,3-dihydroxybenzoic acid, the oxidised acceptor, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derive from O miscellaneous.
+This enzyme is an oxidoreductase, that uses molecular oxygen as oxidant.
 The systematic name of this enzyme class is 3-hydroxybenzoate,hydrogen-donor:oxygen oxidoreductase (2-hydroxylating).
 Other names in common use include 3-hydroxybenzoate 2-hydroxylase, and 3-HBA-2-hydroxylase.
-This enzyme participates in benzoate degradation via hydroxylation.